commown-shared-wallet/documentations/docs/Design_pattern_decisions.md

 ## Creation of a "Pocket"

-A pocket is a Struct defining a futur investment pocket.
-A pocket has to be defined by the participants and then will be executed.
+A pocket is a way to store information regarding investments of the CSW.
+It is a contract that has to be defined by the participants and then will be executed to buy an NFT or an ERC token.
+It follows several states and implements state pattern.

 ## ERC20, ERC721 and ERC1155 receiver